 Learn how to master the work-life balance

-Being a digital nomad can be tricky, you are able to explore beautiful places and enjoy them, but it might not last long if you enjoy it too much and forget your work, therefore, a digital nomad has to find the perfect balance between work and leisure.
+Being a digital nomad can be tricky, you can explore beautiful places and enjoy them, but it might not last long if you enjoy it too much and forget your work, therefore, a digital nomad has to find the perfect balance between work and leisure.
 When managing work and social life as a digital nomad, keep trying to do what works best for you, and don't be too hard on yourself if things don't go as planned.

 Be realistic about your priorities and values

-Most freelancers are wondering if being a digital nomad is really worth it.
+Most freelancers are wondering if being a digital nomad is worth it.
 Nomad life vs. settled life can be a difficult trade-off.
 You’re embracing uncertainty and adventure over stability and comfort.
 This lifestyle allows you to get to know yourself – your likes and dislikes, the means of travel you prefer, how you prefer to spend the day.
-Being a digital nomad does come with a fair amount of isolation as you might expect, but you should take advantage of this time to really get to know yourself and define what you want.
+Being a digital nomad does come with a fair amount of isolation as you might expect, but you should take advantage of this time to get to know yourself and define what you want.

 Choose the right destination

 Cities and regions throughout the world can be ranked and filtered using online tools such as Nomad List.
 There are various places where digital nomad culture is quite popular.
-These places have a relatively low cost of living, plenty of co-working spaces, and high-spirited culture: Mexico, Argentina, Bali, Buenos Aires, Taiwan, Bangkok.
+These places have a relatively low cost of living, plenty of co-working spaces, and high-spirited culture: Mexico, Argentina, Bali, Buenos Aires, Taiwan, and Bangkok.

 Set yourself up for financial success

 Making positive financial change isn't a one-time event, it's a constant commitment.
-When it comes to your finances, get specific about what you really want to accomplish.
+When it comes to your finances, get specific about what you want to accomplish.
 For instance, how much do you want to save each month?
 What are your investment options?